oden-lang/sublime-oden/README.md

 # sublime-oden
 Oden support in Sublime 2/3.

+- Syntax highlighting
+- Option to run the currently edited Oden file.

 # Using this plugin

-For now, it's enough to copy the `oden.tmLanguage` file to your User package folder.
+For now, it's enough to copy the whole folder to your User package folder.

 For Sublime 3 on OSX, select _Sublime Text->Preferences->Browse Packages..._ from the menu.
 In the finder window that opens up, go into the _User_ folder and drop the `oden.tmLanguage` file there.
 You may have to restart Sublime for the plugin to be activated.